 When Bright Futures was started in 1997, the program received $75 million in Florida Lottery revenue, according to a study done for the James Madison Institute, a free-market think tank in Tallahassee.

 As the number of students receiving scholarships grew to 1.5 million in the 2011-12 fiscal year, the program's costs reached $324.9 million, the study found.

-University of Florida adjunct economics lecturer Colin Knapp, who conducted the James Madison Institute study, supports boosting those standards further.
+University of Florida adjunct economic lecturer Colin Knapp, who conducted the James Madison Institute study, supports boosting those standards further.
 His study proposes doing so as a way of increasing the scholarship levels to cover more college costs for the highest-achieving students.

-He said it also would free up money to fund programs for students in financial need.
+He said it would also free up money to fund programs for students in financial need.

-"Bright Futures is trying to be two things at once, and it fails at both," he said.
+"Bright Futures is trying to be two things at once and it fails at both," he said.

 State Rep. Marlene O'Toole, R-The Villages, has overseen a tightening of program standards as chairwoman of House Higher Education Appropriations Committee.
 She backed a requirement that all students receiving the award fill out a Free Application for Federal Student Aid, or FAFSA, which provided the income data on recipients.

 The data will help decide whether the program should be based on need, merit or both, she said.
-She said her goal in tightening standards is ensuring that students receiving the scholarships are prepared to finish college in a timely manner.
+She said her goal is tightening standards is ensuring that students receiving the scholarships are prepared to finish college in a timely manner.